leona/helix-gpt/assets/template.md

 - Single config for all languages (pending [#9318](https://github.com/helix-editor/helix/pull/9318))
 - Support workspace commands to toggle functionality (pending Helix support for merging workspace commands)
 - Increase test coverage
+- Async load completions to show other language server results immediately (pending Helix support)
+- Improve recovery from errors as it can leave the editor unusable sometimes